 Website traffic refers to the volume of users visiting a website.
 How many people visit a website will depend on the website’s purpose, the visitors’ own goals, and the way in which they discovered the site.

 Servers monitor website activity and register whenever a page receives a visitor (known as a ‘hit’).
 One visit to a site, which may involve browsing multiple pages and taking actions, is a ‘session’.

 Traffic is considered crucial to determining a website’s success.
-Of course, someone creating a website as a personal hobby (e.g. a blogger sharing their travel experiences) may not consider their website traffic important.
-But for businesses and organizations, the understanding website traffic and identifying ways to improve it is fundamental for consistent growth.
+Of course, someone creating a website as a personal hobby (e.g. a blogger sharing their travel experiences) may not consider their traffic important.
+But for businesses and organizations, understanding website traffic and identifying ways to improve it is fundamental for consistent growth.

 There are numerous ways to measure website traffic, including:

 This involves looking at the number of visits the website receives across a fixed period (one week, one month, etc.), to assess how effective traffic-building initiatives (SEO, PPC, etc.) have been since implementation.